Strong-field magnetohydrodynamics for neutron stars

 Equation~\eqref{MHD_FullDispRel} has the form $\om = - i D (\theta) k^2$, where $k^2 = k_z^2 + k_\perp^2$ and $\theta$ is the angle between the background $\bf B$ and $\bk$.
 In general, for $\sig_2^\perp \neq 0$, $D (\theta)$ is complex, with its real part being the ``diffusion constant'' and the imaginary part describing oscillatory propagation.
 Such propagating behavior was considered in \cite{1992ApJ...395..250G} as a mechanism for the transport of magnetic energy from the inner to the outer crust in neutron stars. $D (\theta)$ at $\theta =0$ and $\theta = {\pi \ov 2}$ can be read from~\eqref{yeun1}--\eqref{yeun2}, while for general $\theta$, it is plotted in Fig.~\ref{fig:DispRel}.
 There is a critical value $\theta_c$ beyond which $\text{Im}D(\theta)$ for both modes vanishes, and the real parts become different.
 We also notice that as $\chi_\para - \chi_\perp$ is increased (with other parameters fixed), $\theta_c$ decreases.

 The effective action formulation allows us to understand the precise way in which the sources $b_{\mu\nu}$ are coupled to the magnetohydrodynamic variables, and hence enables us to obtain the retarded two-point functions among components of $\bE$ and $\bB$.
-The full expressions for generic $\bk$ are complicated, and are presented in Appendix B. As an example, consider the special case with nonzero $k_z$ only, where we find that the {\it nonzero} correlation functions among the ${\bf B}$ components are given by
+The full expressions for generic $\bk$ are complicated, and are presented in SM, Section II.
+As examples, we show the special cases of all {\em nonzero} correlation functions with $k_z \neq 0$ and $k_x = k_y = 0$ in the Appendix.

+{\bf Discussion.}---We have developed a new formulation for MHD applicable to neutron stars, in the presence of strong magnetic fields and in the regime where flow velocities and temperature variations can be neglected.
+This theory leads to the most general constitutive relation for the electric field in terms of the magnetic field for this setup, which in particular reproduces the phenomena of Ohmic decay, ampibolar diffusion, and Hall drift derived in previous formulations such as~\cite{1992ApJ...395..250G}.
+Moreover, the constitutive relation includes new terms which capture implications of a nontrivial magnetic permeability.
+As a simple application of our formulation, we examined the behavior of small perturbations on top of a strong constant magnetic field, and uncovered novel magnetic diffusion patterns.
+We also found the two-point correlation functions among electric and magnetic field components.

+It will be of great interest to apply our formalism to more realistic problems concerning neutron stars and other astrophysical systems with strong magnetic fields, using full nonlinear evolution based on \eqref{ouC}.
+In particular, it would be interesting to see if the new terms in the second line of \eqref{ouC} lead to qualitatively new phenomena which were not accessible with earlier simulations such as those in \cite{crust, core, combined}.
+The MHD formulation here can be generalized to include flow velocities, going beyond the static neutron approximation, as well as temperature variations.
+It would also be interesting to include the effects of superfluidity or superconductivity, extending the discussion of \cite{10.1111/j.1365-2966.2010.17484.x, dommes}.

+\begin{appendix} {\bf Appendix on correlation functions.}---In this appendix, we write the correlation functions involving the ${\bf B}$ and ${\bf E}$ fields for the special case of $\omega \neq 0$, $k_z \neq 0$, and $k_x = k_y = 0$.
+The complete set of all correlation functions is derived and shown in SM.
+The {\it nonzero} correlation functions among the ${\bf B}$ components are given by

 where $\xi = \sqrt{{\sigma_1^{\perp}}^2 + {\sigma_2^{\perp}}^2}$.
 The mixed nonzero correlation functions among ${\bf E}$ and ${\bf B}$ field components are

 and among the ${\bf E}$ field components are